lsampaioweb/spring-boot-tutorial/documentation/maven/pom.md

     mvn release:prepare
     ```

-    Remove the `SNAPSHOT` from the version.
+    Maven will remove the `SNAPSHOT` from the version.

     ![05-new-release](../images/maven/05-new-release.png "05-new-release")

-    Commit and push the new release to the repository.
+    Maven will commit and push the new release to the repository.

     ![06-commits](../images/maven/06-commits.png "06-commits")

-    Increase the version in the pom.xml.
+    Maven will increase the version in the pom.xml.

     ![07-commits-new-version](../images/maven/07-commits-new-version.png "07-commits-new-version")

-    Create a tag in the repository.
+    Maven will create a tag in the repository.

     ![08-new-tag](../images/maven/08-new-tag.png "08-new-tag")

-1. Install the package in the local maven repository.
+1. Install the package in the local maven repository, so other applications can use it.

     Path: ~/.m2/repository/
     ```bash